-Wintertime notoriously shrinks the industry all the way around: be it new vehicle sales, product and accessory sales, and of course, recreational use.
-Heck, it even cuts the average monthly user count on the biggest forums in half.
-Admittedly, much of the same happens with us.
-Such is life in a seasonal industry.
-Yet, why it’s significant to show this year versus last year’s numbers is to illustrate how our November readership has doubled over 365 days.
-And why?
-Because no other publication offers more consistent and reliable coverage of the industry, be it important announcements, race coverage or product reviews.
+Wintertime notoriously shrinks the industry all the way around (“shrinkage!”); be it new vehicle sales, product and accessory sales, and of course, recreational use.
+Even the average monthly user count on the biggest forums in the industry drop by half.
+Admittedly, much of the same happens with us as outlined above.
+Such is life in a seasonal industry, right?
+Yet, why is it significant to illustrate this past November’s performance against last year’s?
+Maybe because our readership grew by an additional 50%.
+Again, we cite the two reasons outlined in our preface.
+No other publication offers more consistent and reliable coverage of the industry, be it important announcements, race coverage or product reviews.

 Total number unique readers: 16,297*

 Percentage of new readers: 56.6%

 Total number unique readers: 23,061*